Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_igat/readme.md

 ### More Application Demos

-For more application demos on **SAM E51 Integrated Graphics & Touch Curiosity board** and and other Development Boards/Kits like **SAM E51 Curiosity Nano Evaluation Kit** <a href="https://mplab-discover.microchip.com/v1/itemtype/com.microchip.ide.project?s0=ATSAME51J20A" target="_blank"> CLICK HERE </a>
+For more application demos on **SAM E51 Integrated Graphics & Touch (IGAT) Curiosity Evaluation Kit** and and other Development Boards/Kits like **SAM E51 Curiosity Nano Evaluation Kit** <a href="https://mplab-discover.microchip.com/v1/itemtype/com.microchip.ide.project?s0=ATSAME51J20A" target="_blank"> CLICK HERE </a>